Catemaco: The city

-The city of Catemaco is located in southern Veracruz, about 160 km from the port of Veracruz and 220 km from the state capital of Xalapa.
-It is located inland, extending 2.5im along the shore of Lake Catemaco, a large freshwater lake, which is one of the city's main tourist attractions, along with its cuisine and its tradition of sorcery.
+The city of Catemaco is located in southern Veracruz, about 160 km from the port of Veracruz and 220 km from the state capital at Xalapa.
+It is located inland, extending 2.5 km along the shore of Lake Catemaco, a large freshwater lake, which is one of the city's main tourist attractions, along with its cuisine and its tradition of sorcery.
 Along the lake, the city has a 1.5 km breakwater/boardwalk, which is frequently crowded with both visitors and vendors, especially those selling charms and a local freshwater snail called tegogolo.
 The city's docks are located in the center of this area, classified as a fishing and tourism port by the federal government.
 Most of the boat traffic is for tourism, especially during vacation periods.

 The other main section of the city is the main plaza, popular with both residents and visitors.
 The main structure here is the Basilica of Our Lady of Mount Carmel.
 Veneration of this version of the Virgin Mary, the patroness of the municipality, began in the early colonial period, as a substitute for the local worship of Chalchiuhtlicue, the goddess of water and fishermen.
 This basilica contains an image of Our Lady of Mount Carmel, which has been credited with miracles.
 It is rivaled in devotion only by a shrine on an island in Lake Catemaco called El Tegal, where the Virgin Mary is said to have appeared.
 The current structure was begun in 1799 but was not finished until 1961.
 The church is a combination of Baroque and Neoclassical with a cupola 21 meters high.
 The surrounding stained glass windows depict the lives of Jesus and Mary.
 Each year, Our Lady of Mount Carmel is celebrated at this basilica, a launching of boats in procession to Agaltepec Island and traditional music including danzón, Son Jarocho and other tropical music, using guitars, violins, the vihuela and double bass.

 Other landmarks in the city include the Statue of the Fisherman, the Torre del Reloj (Clock Tower), the Brizuela Absalón House, the Gasca Blanco House and the Herrera García House.
 The Casa de los Tesoros is a large gift shop, which offers bagels, bizcochos and Mexican handcrafts and folk art.

 There is a bus station principally connecting the city with the ports of Veracruz and Coatzacoalcos.